Image of Model

 A Brief History of Breast Implants

-Breast augmentation has been one of the most popular cosmetic surgeries for women for years now, but the evolution of this procedure has taken some interesting twists and turns.
+Breast augmentationiStock_000010196668Medium has been one of the most popular cosmetic surgeries for women for years now, but the evolution of this procedure has taken some interesting twists and turns.
 What started as a wartime fad grew into a field of aesthetics that has helped millions of American women feel better about their appearance.

 This brief history of breast implants tracks the surgery through its early stages and into the 21st century.
 Read on to learn more about breast implants through the ages.